doctest/doctest/doc/markdown/features.md

 - sorting the test order (also RAND! and SEED!) (by file, by test suite, or both, ASC/DESC...)
 - running tests a few times
 - disabling exceptions!!!
-- rewrite internals so there aren't that many getters of static data - maybe just 1 getter of a global struct of such flags - getGlobals()
 - the library should print its version before running tests
 - print the test name on the first failed assert (or atleast the position) - like catch